kych23/cs4782_finalproject/README.md

   - default for LoRA: `results/{task}_lora_r{rank}`
   - default for full fine-tuning: `results/{task}_full`
 - `--verify` (optional flag): run LoRA sanity checks before training

+Computational resources used: NVIDIA L4 GPU for RTE and NVIDIA A100 GPU for SST-2/QNLI.
+The code should run on other CUDA-capable GPUs as well, with expected differences in runtime.

 ## 6) Results / Insights